About Jake Troubleshoots

 91 Alaris 8100 IV pumps arranged in a perfect circle

 Service manuals tell you how to fix 'em; I tell you how many it takes to make a perfect circle.
-(It's 91.)
+It's 91.

 Why This Site Exists

-What These Guides Focus On
+What the Guides Focus On

 Who This Site Is For

-Suggest a Guide
+Suggest a Guide or PM Procedure

 Contact Me